djndl1/CSNotes/java/java_concurrency.md

 # Thread-Safe Collections

 You can protect a shared data structure by supplying a lock, but it is usually easier to choose a thread-safe implementation instead.

+## Blocking Queues

+Many threading problems can be formulated elegantly and safely by using one or more queues.
+Producer threads insert items into the queue, and consumer threads retrieve them.
+Instead of having every thread transfer data, insert transfer object into a queue and let one thread handlle the transfers, no synchronization needed.

+A blocking queue causes a thread to block when you try to add an element when the queue is currently full or to remove an element when the queue is empty.
+Blocking queues are a useful tool for coordinating the work of multiple threads.
+Worker threads can periodically deposit intermediate results into a blocking queue.
+Other worker threads remove the intermediate results and modify them further.
+The queue automatically balances the workload.

+Use `put` and `take` when using the queue as a thread management tool.

+The `java.util.concurrent` package supplies several variations of blocking queues.
+By default, the `LinkedBlockingQueue` has no upper bound on its capacity, but a maximum capacity can be optionally specified.
+The `LinkedBlockingDeque` is a double-ended version.
+The `ArrayBlockingQueue` is constructed with a given capacity and an optional parameter to require fairness.
+The `PriorityBlockingQueue` is a priority queue, not a first-in/first-out queue.
+Elements are removed in order of their priority.
+A DelayQueue contains objects that implement the `Delayed` interface.
+Elements can only be removed from a DelayQueue if their delay has elapsed.
+Java 7 adds a `TransferQueue` interface that allows a producer thread to wait until a consumer is ready to take on an item.

+## Efficient Maps, Sets and Queues

+The java.util.concurrent package supplies efficient implementations for maps, sorted sets, and queues: `ConcurrentHashMap`, `ConcurrentSkipListMap`, `ConcurrentSkipListSet`, and `ConcurrentLinkedQueue`.